 The bill amends Chapter 31-10 of the General Laws by adding a new section, 31-10-3.1, which prohibits the suspension of driving privileges for individuals unable to pay costs associated with traffic offenses or judicial proceedings.
 Instead of suspending licenses, courts may order community service or allow payment in installments for those found guilty but lacking financial means.
-Additionally, the bill prevents any court or state agency from suspending a person's operator's or chauffeur's license for failure to pay child support, taxes, or other financial obligations, limiting such suspensions to convictions of driving offenses.
+Additionally, the bill prevents any court, department, division, or agency of the state from suspending a person's operator's or chauffeur's license or vehicle registration for failure to pay child support, taxes, court costs, or other financial obligations, limiting such suspensions to convictions of driving offenses.

 Statutes affected: